PHBS/RM-QF/README.md

 ## Assessment/Grading Details
 Attendance 10%, Presentation and Proposal 60%, Final Exam 30%
 * __Presentation__: proposal write-up / presentation in class
 * __Attendance__: Randomly checked.
-The score is calculated as 20 – 2`x`(#of absence).
+The score is calculated as 10 – `x`(#of absence).
 Leave request should be made 24 hours before with supporting documents, except for emergency.
 Job interview/internship cannot be a valid reason for leave
 * __Grade__ in letters (e.g., A+, A-, ... ,D+, D, F). __A- or above < 30% and B- or below > 10%__.